onzfonz/comp227/src/content/0/en/part0c.md

 1. Navigate to the directory where your Webstorm project is with the files that you moved over to in git bash.

-2. After importing the project via webstorm type ```git status``` to see what’s changed.
+2. After importing the project via WebStorm type ```git status``` to see what’s changed.
 If nothing has changed, you can add a file or make a new file in the directory.